monitoringartist/opentelemetry-collector-monitoring/README.md

 ## Metric name/label name conventions

-OpenTelemetry metrics and label names can vary significantly.
+OpenTelemetry collector metrics and label names can vary significantly.
 These variations depend on several factors:

 - OpenTelemetry Collector version
 - Specific receivers/exporters in use